-Here it is: everything you need to look like you’ve been eating and breathing MLB Draft (which starts at 6:00 tonight) for the last month, all in one quick story.
+Here it is: everything you need to look like you’ve been eating and breathing MLB Draft coverage for the last month, all in one quick story.

 The Bad News

 The Twins are drafting fourth in what is widely considered to be a draft with three great players.
 If those three go to the first three teams, the Twins will likely go one of two ways:

 Option 1 (seems most likely)

 They’ll draft a Texas high school pitcher with big upside named Kohl Stewart.
 He could be the best pitcher in the draft, but high school pitching can be risky and take several years to make it to the majors.
 OR….